 - Advisor and Thesis.
 Beginning with the second semester of the first year, students should find an advisor and begin a research project under her/his supervision.
 This includes writing a thesis.
 Outstanding researchers are invited to join the direct-track PhD program during the second year of their degree.

 - Final oral exam.
 After completing their thesis and courses, students undertake a 90min oral exam during which they present their thesis and answer the referee’s questions on both the thesis and physics in general.

 - Variants.
 The program can be integrated with a specialization in Nanoscience or in Quantum Technology and Information.
 These programs require an additional process of acceptance.
 More details can be found at the department of Physics secretariat.

 - Prerequisites.
-Bachelor degree in physics with an average above 85.
+Bachelor degree in physics with an average 85 and above.

 Registration process for the M.Sc. studies (including for a teaching position in the department):

 - Registration to the Hebrew University, at the following link.

 - Registration on the Faculty's website by creating an account in the registration system at the following link

 Submit accompanying material, detailed below, to the following e-mail address (email@example.com).
 The title should indicate "registration to the M.Sc. program in Physics":